 Ensuring that this procedure is maintained and communicated to all relevant DMS personnel.

-Ensuring by means of induction, signage and information, that all employees are aware of HAV prevention methods at all DMS sites.
+Ensuring by means of induction, signage and information, that all employees are aware of HAV prevention methods at all [COMPANY NAME] sites.

 Understanding HAVS control measures.

 Ensuring adequate information, instruction and training are provided to work personnel about the hazards of HAVS and how to reduce the risks.